grz0zrg/wui/README.md

     // max number of decimals to display for decimal values (default to 4)
     decimals: 4,

+    // the widget default value (used for "reset to default" behaviors)
     default_value: 0,

+    // the widget current value
+    value: 0.5,

     // this will place the title on top and the value at the bottom, good for vertical sliders
     title_on_top: true,